-Pregnancy: Varicella vaccine is not to be used during pregnancy, and pregnancy should be avoided for 3 months after vaccination.
+Pregnancy: The safety of varicella vaccine when given during pregnancy has not been determined.
+Varicella vaccine is not to be used during pregnancy, and pregnancy should be avoided for 3 months after vaccination.

 Breast-feeding: It is not known if varicella vaccine passes into breast milk.
 If you are a breast-feeding mother and are taking this vaccine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than 12 months old.
 It is not recommended for infants under 12 months old.